 27 Things Top White Label SEO Resellers Do to Make Money Online

-Raise your hands — how many of you want to make more money in 2016?
+Raise your hands — how many of you want to make more money with your business this year?

 Yeah, I figured as much.

 Have you noticed that white label SEO reseller programs are getting a ton of press lately?

 There’s a good reason for that.
 It’s one of the few stress-free ways to get your piece of the SEO pie and to stop losing your marketing and web design clients to SEO agencies.

 But how does it work?
 How do resellers make money?
 After all, that’s the end game: to make money.

 Well, I’m here to show you 27 ways the best white label seo resellers are using right now to make bank.

 #1 Offer free SEO audits or another freebie

 An SEO audit has pretty much become the standard in the industry for getting the ball rolling with a new client.
 It’s simple, easy to do and there are plenty of software options available that allow you automate pretty much everything.

 Raven Tools and MySiteAuditor are two tools you can use to get the job done.